sgopal9/datasciencecoursera/Getting_and_Cleaning_Data_Project/codebook.md

 - `FrequencyBodyGyroscopeJerkMagnitudeMean`, `FrequencyBodyGyroscopeJerkMagnitudestd`, and `FrequencyBodyGyroscopeJerkMagnitudeMeanFrequency`: mean, standard deviation, and weighted mean of the frequency components of the frequency magnitude of body angular velocity jerk (derivation of the angular velocity in time)

+### Data Management Process

+The database was downloaded [here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+The following steps were taken to clean the datasets.

+1. Merged the _test_ and _training_ datasets by the subject.
+2. Kept fields with averages or standard deviations on the measurements.
+3. Merged in the activity labels.
+4. Cleaned up column names to make them more descriptive.
+5. Created a text file of the dataset.

 ### Citation

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012